 How Cloud Storage Providers Are Meeting Industry Needs

 The big three cloud providers — Amazon, Google, and Microsoft — all have cloud products (and a suite of related tools) directly targeting the healthcare industry.
 Azure API for FHIR aims to help health systems interoperate and share data in the cloud.
 AWS targets genomics and pharma companies in addition to healthcare providers with its AWS Health platform.
 Meanwhile, Google’s Healthcare API targets organizations interested in leveraging machine learning and in rapidly accelerating the digital transformation of their care networks.

 Over the next five years, more and more healthcare industry organizations will move from on-site data storage to public cloud or hybrid solutions.
-Indeed, 81% of respondents to the NewtonX survey stated that having robust data storage and processing is a competitive differentiator.
+Indeed, 81% of respondents to the NewtonX healthcare market research survey stated that having robust data storage and processing is a competitive differentiator.
 The healthcare industry is not solely responsible for the public cloud market’s growth.
 However, is a major factor in the industry’s second boom.